10.10. Regressions in 6.0.0

 [RTI Issue ID CORE-9872]

-Connext applications that set deserialized_type_object_dynamic_allocation_threshold to zero (in the DomainParticipantQos’s ResourceLimits QosPolicy) may have crashed if endpoint_type_object_lb_serialization_threshold in the DomainParticipantQos’s DISCOVERY_CONFIG QosPolicy was set to a value other than -1.
+Connext applications that set deserialized_type_object_dynamic_allocation_threshold to zero (in the DomainParticipantQos’s ResourceLimits QosPolicy) might crash if endpoint_type_object_lb_serialization_threshold in the DomainParticipantQos’s DISCOVERY_CONFIG QosPolicy is set to a value other than -1.

 Fixed in: 6.0.1